-You may have heard the term degenerative disc disease as a disease related to back pain.
+You may have heard the term degenerative disc disease as it relates to back pain.
 In fact, degenerative disc disease isn’t a disease at all.
 This condition describes damaged spinal discs, which can cause extreme back pain as well as other symptoms.
-Degenerative disc disease is quite common as nearly everyone’s discs break down over time, but not everyone feels pain.
-Cary Orthopaedic Spine Center is here to answer all your questions about degenerative disc disease.
+Here is everything you need to know about degenerative disc disease.

 What is degenerative disc disease?